Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 OpenContent properties related to AEV are located in the `universal-defaults.properties` file.
 Any of these properties can be overridden if desired in the `opencontent-override-placeholders.properties` file.

+### keepAnnotationOnApproval

+If set to `true`, when updating a document to a new version, all annotations are preserved across these versions.
+If set to `false` or overridden, when updating a document to a new version, all annotations are lost.

+> **Note:** This property should not be set to `true` in regulated environments where all annotations should be stripped prior to approval.

 ## Default properties

 The following are the configurable properties for Enterprise Viewer: